 - Meals are to be eaten with family and friends and enjoyed

 Benefits of a Mediterranean Diet

-Voted the number one diet for Overall Health several years in a row by U.S. News and World Report, the Mediterranean Diet is not so much of a diet as it is a broad outline on how to eat.
+Voted the number one diet for Overall Health several years in a row by U.S. News and World Report, the Mediterranean Diet is not so much of a dietary regime as it is a broad outline on how to eat.
 Countless studies have touted its benefits.
-It’s been known to increase good cholesterol, decrease bad cholesterol, lower blood pressure and lower triglycerides.
+It’s known to increase good cholesterol, decrease bad cholesterol, lower blood pressure, and lower triglycerides.

 According to Harvard Medical School, “past research has shown that this type of eating pattern can help lower cholesterol, help with weight loss, improve rheumatoid arthritis, and reduce the risk for developing Alzheimer’s disease, diabetes, and various types of cancer.”